Welcome to the

 • and many others.

 We have three main GA/GP faculty (Punch, Goodman, and Ofria) and 6 other faculty members collaborating on GA/GP applications.
-Charles Ofria, a new faculty member in Computer Science and Engineering, studies evolution using the AVIDA software for artificial life, which he developed with Chris Adami, now collaborating closely with Richard Lenski (a microbiologist and evolutionary biologist).
-We currently have about 7 graduate students and 2 visiting professors and visiting scholars working on various projects, as well as established collaborations with researchers in the former Soviet Union and China.
+Charles Ofria, Associate Professor in Computer Science and Engineering, studies evolution using the AVIDA software for artificial life, which he developed with Chris Adami, now collaborating closely with Richard Lenski (a microbiologist and evolutionary biologist).
+A large number of graduate students and post-docs work with Ofria on "digital evolution" projects in the GARAGe's sister laboratory, the Devo-Lab.

-Erik Goodman and colleague Ron Averill founded a company, Red Cedar Technology, building on their design automation experiences in the GARAGe and creating the HEEDS software, which combines evolutionary methods with many others.
+In 1999, Erik Goodman and colleague Ron Averill founded a company, Red Cedar Technology, building on their design automation experiences in the GARAGe and creating the HEEDS software, which combines evolutionary methods with many others.
+HEEDS is now used by many companies around the world, for design of products as diverse as heart stents and aircraft structures.

 This site is best viewed in Mozilla or